fguillen/FernandoGuillenWebSiteV2/source/_about_content.html.md

-  Full-stack web developer, primarily using Ruby on Rails and associated technologies.
+  Full-stack freelancer web developer, primarily using Ruby on Rails and associated technologies.

   I am a specialist in getting technology products off the ground, from design idea to fully functional application.
 Focus on production quality, but also on fast feedback loops: deliver fast and iterate.
 On this role I have worked for start-ups, big companies and also on personal entrepreneurial projects.
 As an "individual contributor" or as part of a small or large engineering team, as a senior developer or leading architecture decisions.